Wall Street rises as Fed rate move nears, earnings ramp up - KESQ

 More recently, concerns have also been rising on Wall Street about the strength of profits at companies because of the slowing economy and higher expenses.
 That’s key because profits are one of the main levers that set stock prices.

-Baker Hughes, which provides services and equipment at oil fields, fell 1.5% in choppy trading after reporting weaker profit and revenue for its latest quarter than expected, despite analysts flagging strong orders and other encouraging signals in the report.
+Baker Hughes, which provides services and equipment at oil fields, was swinging between a small loss and a gain after reporting weaker profit and revenue for its latest quarter than expected.
+It was recently down 0.3% as analysts also pointed to strong orders and some other encouraging signals in the report.

 This upcoming week will see more than seven dozen companies in the S&P 500 report their results for the last three months of 2022, including some of the most influential.
 Headliners include Microsoft on Tuesday and Tesla on Wednesday.